Learn how to deter skunks from your home with seven simple but reliable steps and tricks!

 Skunks like to make their homes under decks, porches, and in other sheltered areas.
 With that in mind, put these skunk removal tips into action.

 - Close off spaces that may be appealing to skunks using rocks, fencing, or plywood.

-- Large bushes are also good shelters for skunks.
-If you see skunks hanging out in bushes or low vegetation, you might want to trim back the branches so it’s not quite as appealing.
+- Large bushes are also good shelters for skunks so if you see skunks hanging out in bushes or low vegetation, you might want to trim back the branches.

 - GETS RID OF and KEEPS AWAY Cats, Rats, Squirrels, Mouse, Deer, Dogs, Mice, Raccoon, Skunk and Other Nuisance Pests & Critters From Unwanted Areas Such As Homes, Yards, Flowers, Gardens and Landscaping